 Personal Factors: For many people, using an iPhone meets their personal needs or preferences, whether that’s the user-friendly interface, the integration with other Apple devices, or the status symbol that the brand represents.
 These personal factors can enhance the perceived quality of the iPhone.

-Perceived Quality Questionnaire
+Measure Perceived Quality

 Designing a questionnaire to assess perceived product quality will depend on the specific product or service you are evaluating, but there are general areas you may want to consider.